 Tortilis Camp in Amboseli, Kenya, named after the nearby acacia tortilis trees, sits on the southern edge of Amboseli National Park, overlooking a natural waterhole.
 Guests of this Kenya safari camp are accommodated in spacious sleeping tents with en suite bathrooms, and a large, semicircular veranda offers unique views of Mount Kilimanjaro.
 At night, the nocturnal callings of the African bush fill this beautiful camp with the soundtrack of the wild.

 Each of Tortilis Camp’s 16 tents are large and comfortable and consist of a main bedroom with an expansive king size or generous twin beds.
 Nearby, a dressing area leads into a modern bathroom with pressurized hot showers and flush toilets.
 A child-friendly Family Tent is ideal for families traveling together, while the Private House perched above the entire camp is perfect for families and groups in search of a bit more privacy in the bush.
-All of the tents at Tortilis Camp are raised up on wooden decks and sheltered by a thatched roof overhanging a large veranda, perfect for early afternoon siestas and silent moments of reflection amid the shadow of Mt.
-Kilimanjaro.
+All of the tents at Tortilis Camp are raised up on wooden decks and sheltered by a thatched roof overhanging a large veranda, perfect for early afternoon siestas and silent moments of reflection.

 The main lounge of Tortilis Camp is dedicated to serving up delicious, top-notch Italian cuisine alongside panoramic views of Mt.
 Kilimanjaro.
 Tortilis Camp boasts its own colorful vegetable gardens, which serve as the source for homegrown salads and lavish bush meals consisting of homemade pastas and freshly baked bread—a true treat in the Kenyan wilderness.